 Using social media for local marketing is an important part of your business’ local marketing strategy.
 Social media is without doubt one of the greatest phenomenons to happen to digital marketing.
-It’s a fantastic inbound traffic source; an excellent way of bringing traffic (people) to your business (website).
+It’s a fantastic inbound traffic source; an excellent way of drive traffic (people) to your business (website).
 If you’re not using it, you risk losing out.

 Traditionally, bricks and mortar businesses would have relied on people visiting their premises on the high street.
 Therefore, sharing their recommendations by word of mouth.
 Engagement happened face to face or over the phone.
 However, social media has changed the way customers can engage with your business.
 And whilst this may now take a more online format, social media is actually a great way of driving real customers through your door.

 Social media is a great way of engaging with your customers.
 As well as, listening to what’s being said about your brand, being listed in the search engines, and furthering your brand’s reach through shared content.

 Social Media For Local Marketing – Get Engaged!

 The gap between a company and its customers has been reduced with the uptake of social media.
 It’s removed the often nameless, faceless properties of businesses and created a more accessible means of companies and customers conversing.
 And that concept of conversing is key.

 Social media networks and channels are now where people go to review, recommend and engage with businesses, and therefore employing social media for local marketing is an excellent idea.

 Your customers will be active in consuming information across social media networks.
 They’ll be liking and sharing it.
 Create trust with them and create relevant, engaging content and they’ll ‘like’, ‘follow’ and ‘share’ you too.
 But it’s important to remember not to simply pester them with sales messages.
 As we said, the clue is in the name; social not sales.